-Interjurisdictional Practice Certificate (IPC) began in 2007 and promotes standardization in criteria for short-term practice and interjurisdictional mobility by facilitating the process for licensed psychologists to provide short-term psychological services across jurisdictional lines without obtaining an additional license.
+Interjurisdictional Practice Certificate (IPC) began in 2007 and promotes standardization in requirements for short- term practice and interjurisdictional mobility.
+The IPC facilitates the process for licensed psychologists to provide short-term psychological services across jurisdictional lines without obtaining an additional license.
 The IPC also provides more consistent regulation of interjurisdictional practice and allows consumers of psychological services to benefit from regulated interjurisdictional practice.
-The IPC as a free-standing certificate was sunsetted in June 2020.

-As of July 1, 2020, the ASPPB Interjurisdictional Practice Certificate is a certificate of the Mobility Program and is one of the requirements for the Temporary Authorization to Practice (TAP) certificate issued by the PSYPACT Commission.
+Effective July 1, 2020, the ASPPB Interjurisdictional Practice Certificate is a certificate of the Mobility Program and is one of the requirements for the Temporary Authorization to Practice (TAP) issued by the PSYPACT Commission.